freesurf-ecosystem/freesurf-transcribe/README.md

 Record or import audio, and get a full transcript with speaker labels, timestamps, and plain text export.
 Built for meetings, interviews, podcasts, and conversations.

-## Why it's free

-The transcriber uses [faster-whisper](https://github.com/SYSTRAN/faster-whisper) for transcription and [pyannote.audio](https://github.com/pyannote/pyannote-audio) for speaker diarization — both self-hosted on our own GPU infrastructure.
-No per-minute API fees.
-The app is supported by minimal, non-intrusive ads.
-Subscription removes ads.

 ## Privacy

 - No account or login required